dushyant1singh1/major-project-ca-1-beh-of-urban-traffic-5-6-7-8/README.md

 It is used to convert the fuzzy sets obtained by inference engine into a crisp value.
 There are several defuzzification methods available and the best suited one is used with a specific expert system to reduce the error.

 ![fuzzylogic_architecture](https://user-images.githubusercontent.com/42700950/68443662-a3378d00-01fa-11ea-9390-a4a8aeddcf90.png)

+## Membership function

+A graph that defines how each point in the input space is mapped to membership value between 0 and 1.
+Input space is often referred as the universe of discourse or universal set (u), which contain all the possible elements of concern in each particular application.
+There are largely three types of fuzzifiers:

+Singleton fuzzifier
+Gaussian fuzzifier
+Trapezoidal or triangular fuzzifier

+##### These are all the concepts that are used in this project so before moving to code make sure you have gone to them atleast once.